bentranter/course-notes/README.md

 - `/api/signup` Post (requires `x-www-form-urlencoded`)
 - `/api/login` Post (requires `x-www-form-urlencoded`)
+- `/api/people` Get
+- `/api/people/:id` Get
+- `/api/people/:id` Put (requires `x-www-form-urlencoded`)
+- `/api/people/:id` Delete
-- `/api/people`
+- `/api/people` Post (requires `x-www-form-urlencoded`)

 ######Secure

-A request to a secure endpoint requires a valid **JSON web token**, You can get one when you sign up.
+A request to a secure endpoint requires a valid **JSON web token**, You can get one when you sign up, or login.
+It will be sent in the response.
 You must send your token with every request to any secure endpoint.
 Its recommended that you set it as an `X-Access-Token` in the request header.
+See below for alternative to ways to send your token.

 - `/api/notes` Get
 - `/api/notes/:id` Get